WebAssembly/spec/proposals/gc/Overview.md

 * Allocation of data structures that are garbage collected
 * Allocation of byte arrays that are garbage collected
-* Can reference values (e.g. JavaScript objects) from the embedder that are garbage collected
+* Allow heap values from the embedder (e.g. JavaScript objects) that are garbage collected
 * Manipulating references to these as value types
+* Down casts as an escape hatch
+* Forming unions of different types, as value types? (future extension?)
 * Defining, allocating, and indexing structures as extensions to imported types? (future extension)
 * Exceptions (separate proposal)
 * Safe interaction with threads (sharing, atomic access)